Dear Dr. K,

 You bought into stereotypes that told you that your home was your castle, a safe haven, a place to retreat from the pressures of your job and the rest of the world.

-When you came home, your goal was to relax and know that everything was alright, your kids and your wife, but that’s not how it turned out.
+When you came home, your goal was to relax and know that everything was alright —your kids and your wife —but that’s not how it turned out.
 Instead, your wife wanted more action from you, like bathing the kids, starting dinner, and taking the mail off the table.
-And you felt resentful, not only because you weren’t getting the peace in the home you were expecting but because she wasn’t happy with you.
-If your home was your castle, it wasn’t the place of peace where everyone was happy as you had hoped.
+And you felt resentful, not only because you weren’t getting the peace in the home you were expecting, but because she wasn’t happy with you.
+If your home were your castle, it wasn’t the place of peace where everyone was as happy as you had hoped.

 Chances were good that she complained about being tired A LOT.
 It seemed like you could never make her happy by doing what she asked of you, or you did them wrong, or you just made more work for her.